 Introduction to Project Atomic

-- rpm-ostree, an open source tool for managing bootable, immutable, versioned filesystem trees from upstream RPM content.
+The host system is managed via rpm-ostree, an open source tool for managing bootable, immutable, versioned filesystem trees from upstream RPM content.
+This and several other components are wrapped in the atomic command which provides a unified entrypoint.

 How Can Project Atomic Help Me?